ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 of known and trusted AS's.

-Alternatively, an attacker could start a GNAP request with a known and trusted AS but include their own attack site URL as the callback for the `finish` method.
+Alternatively, an attacker could start a GNAP request with a known and trusted AS but include their own attack site URL as the callback for the redirect `finish` method.
 The attacker would then send the interaction `start` URL to the victim and get them to click on it.
 Since the URL is at the known AS, the victim is inclined to do so.
 The victim will then be prompted to approve the attacker's application, and in most circumstances the victim will then be redirected to the attacker's site whether or not the user approved the request.
 The AS could mitigate this partially by using a blocklist and allowlist of interaction `finish` URLs during the client instance's initial request, but this approach can be  especially difficult if the URL has any dynamic portion chosen by the client software.
 The AS can couple these checks with policies associated with the client instance that has been authenticated in the request.
 If the AS has any doubt about the